arcsoft-ro/zabbix-elrond-plugin/README.md

 {$METANODEURL} - The metachain observer API URL from where to fetch validator statistics (should point to /validator/statistics API endpoint) e.g http://localhost:8081/validator/statistics<br/>
 {$METAURL} - The metachain observer API URL from where to fetch shards statistics (should point to /node/statistics API endpoint)  e.g http://localhost:8081/node/statistics<br/>
+{$NSINT} - The check interval for the node status items.
+This is in the zabbix interval format. e.g. 30s / 1m / 1d
+{$NSINTLIVE} - The check interval for the shard statistics live TPS items.
+This is in the zabbix interval format.  e.g. 30s / 1m / 1d
+{$VSINT} - The check interval for the validator statistics items.
+This is in the zabbix interval format. e.g. 30s / 1m / 1d
 {$NSEXP} - Node Status Cache expiry (seconds) - Controls for how many seconds to keep the node status data for the node_status check script.
 This should be one or two seconds less than {$NSINT}<br/>
 {$VSEXP} - Validator Statistics Cache1 expiry (seconds) - Controls for how many seconds to keep the validator statistics data for the validator_statistics check script.
 This should be one or two seconds less than {$VSINT}<br/>